auchenberg/kenneth.io/source/_posts/2015-06-16-use-chrome-devtools-to-debug-your-users-browser-remotely-with-browserremote.md

 ### Security considerations
 Enabling remote access to the browser via the remote debugging protocol opens up a new potential attack vector to the browser, as having access to the debugSocket enables the connected client to do a lot of powerfull things.

-I don’t see that as an added security risk as long the permission is modeled after similar API's such as getUserMedia and similar API’s.
+I don’t see that as an added security risk as long the permission is modeled after similar API's such as [getUserMedia](http://www.w3.org/TR/mediacapture-streams/).
 As long the user is prompted for permission and the permission is *scoped to the current browser tab/window*, then I think we have a good starting point.

 {% img /images/posts/browser-remote/permission.gif %}